tomasovic/coding-challenge-go/README.md

 - **Boilerplate version and submission**

 Your task consists of implementing this user story.
-You can use the branch `feature/boilerplate` as a starting point.

 **Follow these instructions to submit your challenge.**
 - Create a private Github repository
-- Commit the boilerplate code (if you decide to use it)
+- Commit the boilerplate code (if you decide to use any of the boilerplate code)
 - Write your Code on a separate branch
 - Commit your Changes
 - Issue a Pull Request